Skip to Content

 Removal of breast implants

 After a previous breast enlargement, it is possible to remove the breast implants.
-These can potentially be replaced with new implants, or one can opt for lipofilling to optimise the contours.
 The removal of breast implants after a previous enlargement may be necessary for various reasons, such as pain, an abnormal shape of the breast, an unnatural appearance, or other physical complaints.
-After the removal, one can choose not to take any further steps, or to replace the implants with lipofilling or new implants.
+After the removal, one may choose not to take any further steps, or to replace the implants with lipofilling or new implants.

 The impact of a prosthesis